Click “Start Test” above to take a free MCAT practice test, and check out our premium-quality MCAT test prep resources by clicking the links below!

-MCAT Practice Questions
+MCAT Practice Tests by Subject

 There are four sections on the MCAT.
 The first three sections contain 59 questions, while the fourth section contains only 53.